serraince/WildfireDetection/README.md

 Tsamados, M. and Chen, W. (2022).
 Welcome to GEOL0069 AI for Earth Observation — GEOL0069 Guide Book. [online] Github.io.
 Available at: https://cpomucl.github.io/GEOL0069-AI4EO/intro.html [Accessed 1 Jun.
 2025].

+Note: AI was used in a limited manner to help with drafting a script and test the code.